-- "Captain Sternn", where a trial-witness gets increasingly angry whenever the prosecutor asks him questions — eventually turning into an Incredible Hulk-like thing and chasing after the defendant.
+- "Captain Sternn", where a trial-witness named Hanover Fiste gets increasingly angry whenever the prosecutor asks him questions because of the Loc-Nar's influence, eventually turning into an Incredible Hulk-like thing and chasing after the titular defendant.
+Hellbent on murdering him.

 - Who could forget the expressions on the little girl's face whenever they cut to her while the Loc Nar is talking to her.
 Those faces are sheer terror.
 It almost looks painful to watch.

 - The Loc Nar is also unsettling.
-Its voice gives you shivers, as does the things it says.
+Its voice can give you shivers, as does the things it says.